What’s this all about?

 As we are focused on the local community, we don’t expect people to travel from interstate or overseas to participate, although you are welcome if you choose to come.
 As LAST is an event with low registration prices, we need to keep overheads low.
 Therefore, we generally do not reimburse travel and accomodation, or pay a fee to session leaders/speakers.

-Registration is now open.
+Registration will open soon.
 Once full, please join the waiting list, and if there are any spots become available, they will be released to the waiting list first.

 Find out about substitutes and refunds on the Registration FAQ page.